 Museums (like many colleges with their adjunct teacher pools) may also maintain a running candidate pool upon which they draw whenever positions open in the future.
 Thus, it makes sense to notify them of your interest and eligibility should an appropriate job become available.

-Cover Letter Examples for Jobs at a Museum
+Cover Letter Example for a Job at a Museum

 I am submitting my resume for your consideration with regard to future openings within the development department of The Science Museum.